Plasmmer/Framlr/README.md

 No need to rebuild the wheel for every Electron app you develop.

-Framlr is a window frame framework to be used on Electron apps with frameless windows.
+Framlr is a window frame boilerplate to be used on Electron apps with frameless windows.

 ## Screenshots